ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 .. note::

-  Bandit warning will still be raised after deactivating the `shell=True` argument.
+  Bandit warning remains even after deactivating the `shell=True` argument.
   If you are sure that the command is safe, you can ignore the Bandit warning.
 Please check the `Ignore Bandit warnings`_ section for more information on how to do so.